Code of Conduct

 - 4th Instance – Patron’s library privileges will be suspended for 12 months.

-The Board of Trustees of the Meridian Library District delegates to the Director the authority to enforce the Patron Code of Conduct, including the authority to suspend the library privileges of patrons who violate the policy.
+The Board of Trustees of the Meridian Library District delegates to the Director the authority to enforce the Code of Conduct, including the authority to suspend the library privileges of individuals who violate the policy.

 Such limitation or revocation shall be in writing and shall be effective upon being sent to the patron’s address on file with the Library.
 A patron whose privilege(s) has been limited or revoked may appeal the limitation or revocation of the privilege(s) by filing a written appeal with the Director within ten (10) days from the date of the issuance of the written revocation.